 In February 2008, the U.S. Environmental Protection Agency (EPA) approved the registration of 275 antimicrobial copper alloys, which permits certain public health claims that copper, brass and bronze are capable of killing harmful, potentially deadly bacteria, according to the Copper Development Association Inc. That number grew by 80 in the next three years.

 One frequently asked question with surface technologies like copper alloys is how do you know it’s working?
 With CuVerro Shield™ by Aereus Technologies, the copper alloy surface Allegion uses for its door hardware, bacteria are killed1 using a process called ionic bonding.
 Bacteria recognize copper ions in the alloy as an essential nutrient and allow the ions to pass through their membrane.
 Upon entering, the ions provide a lethal dose that interferes with cell function and membrane integrity.
 Cell respiration and metabolism are impeded and DNA damage may occur.
 The bacteria can no longer consume food or reproduce, so they die.
-Read more about the science behind the antimicrobial properties copper.
+Read more about why copper is antimicrobial.

 Bacteria reside on every surface we touch—and they can live on for months if the surface is not disinfected.
 For example, staphylococcus aureus, including MRSA (Methicillin-Resistant Staphylococcus aureus), can survive on a dry surface for anywhere from seven days to seven months, per BMC Infectious Diseases research.